agilepartner/craft-challenges/culture/brown-bag.md

 ### Our tips
 * Don’t limit the audience
 * Don’t limit yourself to content that is directly aligned with your current work
-* Provide lunch -> find sponsorhip
+* Provide lunch -> find sponsorship
 * Make sure everyone takes something away
 * Always leave plenty of time for discussion / sharing